rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 [![](/images/sign-acs10.png "sign-acs10.png")]({{site.url}}/images/sign-acs10.png)

-* After imported, check the policy generated and select the response method as Inform and enforce:
+* After imported, check the policy generated and select the response method as Inform and Enforce:

 [![](/images/sign-acs11.png "sign-acs11.png")]({{site.url}}/images/sign-acs11.png)

-Also as we can check in the previous pic, we can enable the runtime enforce check, in order to prevent any image to be deployed into the cluster if is not signed properly with the cosign private key that we generated and managed.

 * In the policy scope restrict the Policy Scope of the Policy to the specific cluster and namespace (in my case demo-sign) and save the policy: